IndieDG/go_microservice_template/README.md

-# go_microservice_template
+# Go Microservice Template
-A template for a golang microservice
+A template for a golang microservice.
+Has a simple endpoint `/health`

+This repository saves to have a base to rapidly create a Go microservice with a CI/CD pipeline